-Like a lot of people how I have met doing daygame I am pretty introverted.
-Being introverted to me doesn’t mean I’m shy or scared of public events, it just means I recharge emotionally on my own.
+Like a lot of daygamers I am very introverted.
+Being introverted doesn’t mean I’m shy or scared of public events, it just means I recharge emotionally on my own.
 I love social events and need people and company in my life, it’s just that I also need a lot of time on my own.
 Extroverts on the other hand tend to recharge their batteries around friends and loved ones and are energized by people.

 Discovering this was a real awakening and being able to embrace my introversion and spend quality time on my own has become a big asset and enjoyable part of my life, but I embraced it a little too much and pretty much gave up on any small talk with strangers and over the years spent less and less time with friends.

 I recognized this was something I needed to change and here are some of the things I did to expose myself to talking to strangers.

 This might sound a bit silly, but old people are the friendliest strangers you will meet.
 I don’t know why, and it doesn’t really matter, but when I went out for my daily walks I made an effort to make eye contact and smile at anyone that reciprocated.